Bradleycorn/ngc-demo/README.md

 }());
 ```

-Note that 2 member variables, `this.subject` and `this.someValue` are initialized at declaration in the ource typescript,
+Note that 2 member variables, `this.subject` and `this.someValue` are initialized at declaration in the source typescript,
 but those initializations are stripped entirely in the compiled output javascript.
 Because of that, the compiled class will not work as it is written.

 The first line in the constructor will cause an error.